openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

   The characteristics and detailed comparison of the models could be found in Explanation section [#TODO link].

-  To modify the arhitucture of supported models with various backbones check the Advanced tutorial for dataset modification [#TODO link].
+  To modify the architecture of supported models with various backbones, please refer to the advanced tutorial for model customization  [#TODO link].

 .. code-block::